 The High Field Nuclear Magnetic Resonance Center ( HFNMRC ) was first established in 2001 by Dr.Tai-huang Huang, under the support from National Research Program for Genomic Medicine, to meet the challenging needs in structure-functional characterization of proteins and other macromolecules in the post-genomic era.
+Since 2015, HFNMRC become one of the core facilities under Division of Instrument Center in Academia Sinica.
 It is our goal to make this a truly world-class national high-field NMR facility to support and promote structural genomics, structural biology and pharmaceutically related research and developmental activities in Taiwan in general.

 The thrusts of NMR spectroscopy are:

 - It is the only method for determining macromolecular structure in near physiological conditions.

 - It is the best method for determining molecular dynamics over broad time scale in atomic details.

 - It is a powerful and efficient method for determining molecular interactions.